Need pest help? Save $50 on your first recurring service today with code GET50

 How to Check for Termites in the Home

 In the United States, termites do more damage to homes every year than all reported natural disasters combined.
-Spotting infestations before they get serious can help homeowners guard their houses against future problems.
+Spotting termite infestations before they get serious can help homeowners guard their houses against future problems.
 Through careful inspection, residents are able to catch pest activity early on.
 Flying swarmers, wood damage, and shelter tubes are all clear signs that termites are present.

 Look for Flying Swarmers

 Termite colonies' reproductive members, or swarmers, take flight in large groups during the summer to look for places to start new settlements.
 Winged insects emerging from soil or wood is the easiest way to tell whether termites are active nearby.
-Even if residents don't notice the pests, their cast-off wings are often left on the floor around doors or windowsills.
+Even if residents do not notice the pests, their cast-off wings are often left on the floor around doors or windowsills.
 Since they are drawn to light, these are common entry and exit points.

 Identify Damaged Wood